EmreKolbakir/EmreKolbakir/README.md

 ## About Me

 Hello there!
-I'm Emre, a sophomore second-year Computer Science student and a member of a Rover Team at the Planetary Robotics Lab.
-We are all about developing Mars rovers, and I specialize in the Computer Science division. 🖥️ 🌌
+I'm Emre, a sophomore Computer Science student and a member of a Rover Team at the Planetary Robotics Lab.
+We are all about developing robotic systems to solve extra terrestrial problems, and I work under the Computer Science division. 🖥️ 🌌

 When I'm not contemplating the mysteries of outer space, you can find me assisting in the realm of numbers as a Mathematics Teaching Assistant at my university. 📚🧮